Its nickname is "Fool's Gold," but it often contains a surprising amount of gold!

 Pyrite is composed of iron and sulfur; however, the mineral does not serve as an important source of either of these elements.
 Iron is typically obtained from oxide ores such as hematite and magnetite.
 These ores occur in much larger accumulations, the iron is easier to extract and the metal is not contaminated with sulfur, which reduces its strength.

 Pyrite used to be an important ore for the production of sulfur and sulfuric acid.
-Today most sulfur is obtained as a byproduct of natural gas and crude oil processing.
+Today most sulfur is obtained as a byproduct of oil and gas processing.
 Some sulfur continues to be produced from pyrite as a byproduct of gold production.

 The most important use of pyrite is as an ore of gold.
 Gold and pyrite form under similar conditions and occur together in the same rocks.
 In some deposits small amounts of gold occur as inclusions and substitutions within pyrite.

 Some pyrites can contain 0.25% gold by weight or more.
 Although this is a tiny fraction of the ore, the value of gold is so high that the pyrite might be a worthwhile mining target.
 If pyrite contains 0.25% gold and the gold price is $1500 per troy ounce, then one ton of pyrite will contain about 73 troy ounces of gold worth over $109,000.
 That is not a guaranteed money-maker.
 It depends upon how efficiently the gold can be recovered and the cost of the recovery process.

 Pyrite and Coal Mining